Skip to main content

 Fresenius Kabi offers infusion therapies, intravenously administered generic drugs and clinical nutrition for seriously and chronically ill patients in the hospital and outpatient environments.
 The company is also a leading supplier of medical devices and transfusion technology products.

-• EBIT margin of 16.6% in line with guidance
+• EBIT margin excluding Fenwal at the upper end of guidance

 Fresenius Helios

-Fresenius Helios is Germany's largest hospital operator.
-HELIOS owns 109 hospitals, thereof 85 acute care clinics including six maximum care hospitals in Berlin-Buch, Duisburg, Erfurt, Krefeld, Schwerin and Wuppertal and 24 post-acute care clinics.
-HELIOS treats more than 4.2 million patients per year, thereof more than 1.2 million inpatients, and operates more than 33,000 beds.
+Fresenius Helios is one of the largest private hospital operators in Germany.
+HELIOS owns 74 hospitals, thereof 51 acute care clinics including six maximum care hospitals in Berlin-Buch, Duisburg, Erfurt, Krefeld, Schwerin and Wuppertal and 23 post-acute care clinics.
+HELIOS treats more than 2.9 million patients per year, thereof more than 780,000 inpatients, and operates more than 23,000 beds.

 Fresenius Vamed

-Fresenius Vamed manages projects and provides services for hospitals and other health care facilities worldwide.
+Fresenius Vamed offers engineering and services for hospitals and other health care facilities.

-Fresenius Vamed fully confirms its outlook for 2014 and expects to achieve organic sales growth of 5% to 10% and EBIT growth of 5% to 10%.
+Fresenius Vamed fully confirms its outlook for 2013 and expects to achieve sales growth of 8% to 12%.
+EBIT growth is projected in the range of 5% to 10%.

 Analyst-/Investor Conference Call

-As part of the publication of the results for the first quarter of 2014, a conference call will be held on May 6, 2014 at 2 p.m.
+As part of the publication of the results for the first half of 2013, a conference call will be held on July 30, 2013 at 2 p.m.
 CEST (8 a.m.
 EDT).
-All investors are cordially invited to follow the conference call in a live broadcast via the Internet at www.fresenius.com, see Press, Audio/Video-Service.
+All investors are cordially invited to follow the conference call in a live broadcast via the Internet at www.fresenius.com, see Investor Relations, Presentations.
 Following the call, a replay of the conference call will be available on our website.

 For more information visit the Company's website at www.fresenius.com.